mahoward2s/Portfolio/README.md

 ## Description:
 ```
 -A professional portfolio highlighting different projects completed by myself and collaborators.
-Provides information about myself and links to social media.
-The website also allows for multiple contacts with links to profiles, resumes, email, and phone number.
+-Provides information about myself and links to social media.
+-The website also allows for multiple contacts with links to profiles, resumes, email, and phone number.
 ```
 ## What To Expect:
 ![Portfolio](./assets/images/Home.gif)